lulab/Ribowave/README.md

 **`annotation`** directory, including :

-* start_codon.bed 	: annotated start codon
+* start_codon.bed 	: the bed file annotating start codon

-* final.ORFs 	: all ORFs, eg: `FBtr0300105_0_31_546` where `FBtr0300105` refers to the transcript, `0` refers to the reading frame relative to the start of transcript, `31` refers to the start site, `546` refers to the stop codon.
+* final.ORFs 	: all identified ORFs, eg: `FBtr0300105_0_31_546` where `FBtr0300105` refers to the transcript, `0` refers to the reading frame relative to the start of transcript, `31` refers to the start site, `546` refers to the stop codon.

 ### 1. P-site determination

-This step determines the P-site position for each read length by overlapping with the annotated start codons
+This step determines the P-site position for each Ribo-seq reads length by overlapping with the annotated start codons from previous step

 ```
 ./P-site_determination.sh -h